knickels/Player-Stage-Manual/CFGFILES.md

 The remaining driver parameters are 'requires' and `plugin'.
 The 'requires' is used for drivers that need input information such as `"vfh"', it tells this driver where to find this information and which interface it uses.
-The 'requires' parameter uses the same key:host:robot:interface:index syntax as the 'provides' parameter.
-Finally the `plugin' parameter is used to tell Player where to find all the information about the driver being used.
+The 'requires' parameter uses the same `key:host:robot:interface:index` syntax as the 'provides' parameter.
+Finally the `plugin` parameter is used to tell Player where to find all the information about the driver being used.